MicrosoftDocs/azure-devops-docs/docs/organizations/settings/set-your-preferences.md

 #### Q: How can I change my profile picture in Microsoft Entra?
 A:
 1. Sign in to your [Microsoft 365 account](https://www.microsoft365.com/).
-2. Select **My profile** from the dropdown menu.
-3. Select the camera icon or **Change Photo**, next to your current profile picture.
+2. Select the camera icon or **Change Photo**, next to your current profile picture.
-4. Upload a new photo from your device and adjust it as needed.
+3. Upload a new photo from your device and adjust it as needed.
-5. **Save** your changes.
+4. **Save** your changes.

 #### Q: Why did I stop getting email notifications from Azure DevOps?